 Following the bankruptcy of Pacific Gas & Electric in 2003, PG&E entered into a settlement agreement known as the Land Conservation Commitment (LCC).
 The settlement agreement requires the permanent conservation of 140,000 acres of forests, meadows, streams, and wetlands across the Sierra Nevada and Cascade ranges, to be protected for their conservation values and for the people of California.
 Approximately 44,000 acres of these watershed lands are within the upper North Fork Feather River Watershed.

-FRLT has been working to permanently conserve these Feather River Watershed lands, including Lake Almanor, Mountain Meadows Reservoir, Butt Valley, and others, with conservation easements.
+FRLT has been working to permanently conserve these Feather River Watershed lands, including Lake Almanor, Mountain Meadows Reservoir, Butt Valley, Bucks Lake, and others, with conservation easements.
 In 2004, FRLT entered into a Programmatic Letter of Intent with the Stewardship Council for the conservation of approximately 44,000 acres across 9 properties in the Feather River Watershed.
 Since that date, FRLT, Stewardship Council, and PG&E have entered into individual transaction agreements associated with each property—including the one currently in progress at Lake Almanor.

 Since 2000, the Feather River Land Trust has worked to protect private lands for the public good in the Sierra Nevada’s largest watershed, the Feather River —a source of drinking water for 27 million people.
 Protecting Lake Almanor is consistent with our goals, which include protecting clean water, wildlife habitat, working landscapes, public recreation, and cultural sites.
 Conserving PG&E’s Lake Almanor lands with a conservation easement will permanently restrict subdivision of the reservoir and Chester Meadows (restricted subdivision and no private development outside of the current leased areas) and ensures the preservation of open space.
 These lands and waters are a tremendous asset to our regional economy and local communities and sustain a diversity and abundance of birds and other wildlife.